CRCibernetica/RoboBoard/README.md

     servo1.angle(170)
     sleep_ms(2000)
 ```
-#### set_duty(0-1023)
+#### set_duty(0-65535)
 The duty cycle of the PWM signal can be manually set in order to find the exact values for your particular servo.
 The duty cycle can be set from 0 (0%) to 1023 (100%).
 For a normal 50Hz hobby servo the period is 20mS (1/50Hz).
 Typically, the 0 degree signal is 1mS and the 180 degree signal is 2mS.
-Therefore the minimum and maximum duty cycle would be 51 and 102.
+Therefore the minimum and maximum duty cycle values would be 3277 and 6553.
 ```
 from roboboard import RoboBoard rb = RoboBoard()

 servo1 = rb.Servo(4)

-servo1.set_duty(51) # set the servo to the minimum angle
+servo1.set_duty(3277) # manually set the servo to the minimum angle
 ```
 #### calibrate(min_duty, max_duty, min_angle = 0, max_angle = 180)
 After determining the exact duty cycle for the minimum and maximum angles, the calibrate function can be used to accurately map the servo.